FriendsOfShopware/FroshPlatformThumbnailProcessor/src/Resources/store/en.md

 - Faster backups with fewer files

 ## Which service do I now use for the thumbnails:
+There are four parameters that are optionally available for creating the link:
+{mediaUrl}: Primarily your config shopware.cdn.url, alternatively shop url
+{mediaPath}: The relative path to the original image
+{width}: The width of the thumbnail
+{height}: The height of the thumbnail

 We have already had experience with the following services.
 - [BunnyCDN](https://bunnycdn.com) (paid, incl.
 Webp)
   Template example: {mediaUrl}/{mediaPath}?width={width}&height={height}